top of page

 GAP and C&O Canal

-With 330 miles of trail the GAP and C&O deliver breathtaking views of the Allegheny Mountains, tranquil passages along the historic C&O Canal, and a chance to immerse yourself in the history of America's industrial growth.
-We'll cycle approx. 50 - 60 miles a day, enjoying the charming towns and diverse landscapes, soaring forests, cascading waterfalls, and serene meadows along the way.
-We'll also stay in both kitschy and historic towns adding lots of local color to the experience.
-We cap off the tour with a guided bike tour our the Nation's Capital, Washington DC, where we'll end our ride at the Capital Mall.
+Join us for a 330 mile adventure as we cycle the GAP and C&O trails delivering breathtaking views of the Allegheny Mountains, tranquil passages along the historic C&O Canal, and a chance to immerse yourself in the history of America's industrial growth.
+We'll cycle approx. 50 - 60 miles a day, passing through charming towns and diverse landscapes, soaring forests, cascading waterfalls, and serene meadows along the way.
+Our overnights will be spent in both kitschy and historic towns adding lots of local color to this incredible experience.

 • TOUR PRICING